bbonny/quiz-react/README.md

 module.exports = Quiz;
 ```

-Then state is initiated as follow:
+Then the state is initiated as follows:
 ```javascript
   getInitialState: function(){
     return {